moneysart/moneysart.github.io/diary/index.md

 * Does the business have durable competitive advantages -- broad and deep moats -- e.g. IP, switching cost, brand?
 * Is the management team trustworthy and capable -- in many aspects e.g. research, marketing, capital management, and connections?
 * Is the management team working on diversification or diworsification?
+* Are founders still around?
+How much shares owned by insiders?
 * What are their advantages (and disadvantages) over competitors?
 * How stable are income and cash flow?
 * What is ROE?
 Is it high quality e.g. growing or stable at high level?
+Your long term return will be ~ROE (or ROIC).
 * Debt level?
 * How does the business manage excess cash -- dividen, share buy-back?
 * Is the price reasonable -- complies with your target return rate and provides a good margin of safety?
 * What can go wrong?
 What would you do?
 * Do you want to own this business?
 At least for the next 5 years?
+* Timing (easier to guess for small cap stocks)?
+Try to buy when a stock is *light* -- low trade volume.
+If a stock is on a downtrend, wait for a drop to stagnant by observing trade volume.

 ---